Some interesting articles about Steadicams

 (or something!) takes the weight off you and allows you to rest?

-I was always taught that if you're not looking at the monitor then switch
+stand.
+I was always taught that if you're not looking at the monitor

-it off to save battery power and if the monitor's off then you might as
+then switch it off to save battery power and if the monitor's off then

-well put the rig back on the stand!
-It's easy to fall into the trap of
+you might as well put the rig back on the stand!
+It's easy to fall into

 There are two problems with the weight of the Steadicam:- 1: It's heavy